codedthinking/tender-home-bias/lesson/lessonplan.md

 # Lesson plan

+## Why
+1. To ensure reproducibility, everything is code.
+Models, data transformations, even data provenance.
+2. For readability, your code should be modular.
+3. One challenge with modular code (as well as different special-purpose tools) is to glue different components together.
+The glue part may sound unglamourous, but crucial.
+4. Bash and Make offer such glue.
+You can link together any number of tools that can be called from the command line.
+Preferably, they operate on flat files (which is what Make deals with).
+Suitable for medium-sized batch workflows.
+5. Often, these tools are good enough for the job.
+Bash and Make are available almost everywhere, no special tools needed.
+Especially useful for preprocessing data on a server before you can download a suitably sized data extract into your favorit analytics tool.

 ## Learning objectives and formative assessments
 ### Introduction to data science on the command line
 1. Download data using `curl`